Robert Conquest: War years

 In Lisbon on an American passport at the outbreak of the Second World War, Conquest returned to England.
 As the Communist Party of Great Britain denounced the war in 1939 as imperialist and capitalist, Conquest broke with it and was commissioned into the Oxfordshire and Buckinghamshire Light Infantry on 20 April 1940, serving with the regiment until 1946.

 In 1943 he was posted to the School of Slavonic and East European Studies (later part of University College London) to study Bulgarian.
 The following year he was posted to Bulgaria as a liaison officer to the Bulgarian forces fighting under Soviet command, attached to the Third Ukrainian Front, then to the Allied Control Commission.
 At the end of the war, he joined the Foreign Office, returning to the British Legation in Sofia where he remained as the press officer.
+Conquest would later say that he first learned the "horrible realities of a Stalinist takeover" while observing the establishment of the People's Republic of Bulgaria from 1944-48.
 In 1948 he left Bulgaria when he was recalled to London under a minor diplomatic cloud after he had helped smuggle two Bulgarians out of the country.